 Adoptions have been increasing at a steady rate year after year.
 Not only that – but the number of folks coming into the valley from other counties and states is consistently growing.
 In 2018, 34% of adopters came from outside of Blaine County to adopt from Mountain Humane!

-Kids are the leaders of tomorrow.
-Teaching humane education programs (which include the importance of spaying and neutering pets) is not only fun for the kids – but also sets scene for a more humane future!
+Children are the leaders of tomorrow.
+Teaching humane education programs (which include the importance of spaying and neutering pets) is not only fun for the kids – but also sets the scene for a more humane future!